Adhishtanaka/SysGen/README.md

-# SynGen
+# Sysgen
-SynGen is a tool that creates high-quality synthetic datasets using the Gemini API.
+Sysgen is a CLI tool that creates high-quality synthetic datasets using the Gemini API.
 It analyzes Markdown documents to generate realistic and diverse examples for machine learning, software testing, and data analysis.

 ## Features
 - **Automated Q&A Generation**: Extracts questions and answers from Markdown files using AI.